 A SRHR survey of over 300 youth and young adults (age 15-35) was recently conducted by PI Romania, reinforcing what was reported by the participants and found in the literature.
 Less than half of participants in the survey reported using contraceptives (43%), and access to contraception varies widely according to gender, region, and socio-economic status.
 In terms of education, the results of the survey indicate that only 25% of girls received any information or support on menstruation in schools.
 As mentioned above, families are the primary source of sexual education, and doctors are the least preferred source of sexual information.
-These findings are echoed in a similar study conducted by UNICEF - see figure below - that found that family, friends, and mass media are by far the greatest source of sexual education and contraception information and school is by far the lowest source of sexual education and contraception information.
+These findings are echoed in a similar study conducted by UNICEF - see figure below - that found that family, friends, and mass media are by far the greatest source of sexual education and contraception information.

-Figure 3: Sources of Information on Contraception Methods25
+Figure 3: Sources of Information on Contraception Methods

 The consequences of the dearth of comprehensive and science-based sexual education also can be seen in the outcomes for youth in Romania.
-For example, Romania has the second highest teenage pregnancy rate in the European Union (see figures below).26 The restrictive impact of historical pronatalist policies and the current landscape of misinformation and fear surrounding sexuality and reproductive health underscore the profound psychosocial effects on individuals' decision-making abilities regarding their sexual and reproductive health.
-This situation necessitates comprehensive policies and programs to effectively address these pervasive issues.27 These should be led by centralized government efforts, in partnership with SRHR experts and CSOs working on these issues, although the current political climate makes progressive and comprehensive sexual education very difficult.
+For example, Romania has the second highest teenage pregnancy rate in the European Union (see figures below).
+The restrictive impact of historical pronatalist policies and the current landscape of misinformation and fear surrounding sexuality and reproductive health underscore the profound psychosocial effects on individuals' decision-making abilities regarding their sexual and reproductive health.
+This situation necessitates comprehensive policies and programs to effectively address these pervasive issues.
+These should be led by centralized government efforts, in partnership with SRHR experts and CSOs working on these issues, although the current political climate makes progressive and comprehensive sexual education very difficult.

-^{25 (}UNICEF, 2021, p.
+25 (UNICEF, 2021, p.
 48)

-Figure 4: Adolescent Birth Rates (ages 15-19) in Europe and Central Asia, per 1,000 women28
+Figure 4: Adolescent Birth Rates (ages 15-19) in Europe and Central Asia, per 1,000 women

-Figure 5: Adolescent Fertility, Romania vs. EU Average, 2000-202029
+Figure 5: Adolescent Fertility, Romania vs. EU Average, 2000-2020